vsterev/images-api/Readme.md

   > if you don't send any of the above parameters you will get a response for all records
 - archive - boolean if is set true receive zipped file with all images in it, if is set to false, receive an array of images paths

-response staus if image doesn't exists - 404 successfully response status - 200
+response staus if image doesn't exists - 404 <br>
+successfully response status - 200

 - this request will initialized searching by latitude and will send all founded images as archive in zip format